The island where it rained oil

 Three miles from the refinery, Armando Muñoz still sees signs of oil everywhere.

-“When it rains it doesn’t wash out, “said Muñoz, 59, who lives with his wife and 78-year-old mother-in-law.
+“When it rains it doesn’t wash out,” said Muñoz, 59, who lives with his wife and 78-year-old mother-in-law.
 “It’s in all the plants we have, avocado trees, and breadfruit trees, and fruit trees and regular household plants.”

 The refinery presents one of the earliest tests of President Biden’s vow to clean up pollution in America’s disadvantaged communities.
 Ushered back into existence in the waning days of Donald Trump’s presidency, Limetree Bay refinery embodies the difficult tradeoffs Biden faces as he tries to deliver on promises to provide both a clean, safe environment and plenty of good-paying jobs.